Forge

 What Other Schools Do - the Landscape

-I surveyed roughly forty leading universities.
+I surveyed more than forty leading universities.
 Every element of Forge already exists somewhere; the table below shows where, and where each precedent stops short.

-Before committing to Forge, I looked at how the world's leading universities promote innovation and entrepreneurship - roughly forty institutions across the United States, the United Kingdom and Europe, Israel, Greater China, Korea and Japan, and this region, in both their computing and their business schools.
+Before I wrote this, I looked at how the world's leading universities promote innovation and entrepreneurship - more than forty institutions across the United States, the United Kingdom and Europe, the Nordics and the Baltics (Finland, Norway, and Estonia among them), Israel, Greater China, Korea and Japan, and this region, in both their computing and their business schools.
 The closest precedents to Forge are real and instructive - and each is scoped or selected in a way Forge is not.

 |---|---|---|---|